Blendify/blender-manual/trunk/blender_docs/manual/editors/timeline.rst

 Timeline Editor
 ***************

-The *Timeline* window, identified by a clock icon, is shown by default at the bottom of the screen.
+The *Timeline* editor, identified by a clock icon, is shown by default at the bottom of the screen.